One-ders/TPI-Prommer/README.md

 I have build it against the small board called "BlackPill", running an STM32F411 and costs less than 10$ on ali express.

-To read a prob. start the board. connect a terminal emulator, minicom f.ex. on linux the BlackPill board will publis dev /dev/ttyACM0.
+To read a prom. start the board. connect a terminal emulator, minicom f.ex. on linux the BlackPill board will publish dev /dev/ttyACM0.

-then at the prompt write promrd <CR>, then at the new prompt write read_prom <CR>
+then at the prompt write prom <CR>, then at the new prompt write read <CR>

 the prom data will be dumped on the screen in Intel hex format.
 You can used the terminal emulator to capture the screen.

+For burning, (today only tested with ebay 27SF512 fakes, that seems to work), make sure the chip is properly erased (dump it and verify 0xff in all bytes).

+else run an erase.

+1. at the prompt do: prom<CR>
+2. configure 27SF512<CR>
+3. erase

+If it fails try to power cycle the chip by removing and re-inserting the usb connector, and continue from point 1.

+To burn a file, first obtain a wanted binary... either in Intel hex format, or use gnu objcopy or similar to convert to ihex...
+Edit the file and surround the text with the lines: to start with
+******************* IHEX ******************

+and end with
+*************** End IHEX ******************

+. after configuring 27SF512
+give cmd: burn<CR>

+The program will tell you to transfer the file using the terminal emulator, on linux use minicom, hit ctrl-A, S, select ascii , etc.

+When using 27SF512 as a replacement for the 27C128, the image needs to be offset towards the upper 16K region of the chip.
+This is because the upper address pin A14-A15 on 27SF512, corresponds to VPP and PGM on 27C128 and they are HI during normal read.
+So to use 27SF512  for an L98 system do: burn -o 0xC000<CR>.

 ![Board](./pics/259596032_1619722048384723_8285664125914974745_n.jpg?raw=true "Board")

 This is the board,
 - D0-D7 of the prom shall go to GPIO pins A1-A8
-- A0-A13 of the prom shall go to GPIO pins B0-B10,B12-B14.
+- A0-A14 of the prom shall go to GPIO pins B0-B10,B12-B15.
+- A15 of the prom connects to GPIO pin A9
+-- B9 to A9 needs a detour via a level shifter, since the pin is also used on SF512 as ERASE pin (A9 12v GPIO PA15)
-- CE of the prom to GPIO C13, will give a flashing blue led during reading.
+- CE of the prom to GPIO C13, will give a flashing blue led during chip select.
-- OE of the prom to GPIO A0.
+- OE of the prom via level shifter to GPIO A0.
+- OE of the prom is used on SF512 as VPP during program, GPIO pin PA10 to level shifter.
 - VSS to ground.
 - VDD to 5V.

 ----------------------------------